fractastical/etherea/README.md

 ====================

-This repo currently consists of
+This repo currently consists of miscellanea roughly inspired by ethereum or related concepts
 ---------------------

 #  Games

 Notably for facilitating philosophical inquiry or other forms of emotional depth, including advanced communication skills, and AI.

 # Whitepapers